Moheeeetgupta/Covid-19-live-data-tracker/README.md

 # Covid-19-live-data-tracker
-The technologies used in this android application is 1.Java,Android Studio
-2.Xml
+# Textchat
+---
+### An android application which shows live covid cases data from all across the world
+---
+## Using Tech:

+* Java
+* Xml
-3.Novel covid api
+* Novel covid api
-4.Simple Arc loader library
+* Simple Arc loader library
-5.Volley library
+* Volley library
-6.pie chart
+* pie chart
+## Features

+* User can see live data of covide cases which is updated after every 15 minutes
+* User can see the data in a very attractive UI of pie charts
+* User csn also find the covid data of other countries
+---
+## Appliaction Demo

 ![livetracking](https://user-images.githubusercontent.com/57634381/81424649-e657c600-9173-11ea-8513-f42e3fbb27fb.gif)